KevennPinheiro/qr-code-component/README.md

 ---

-Retirada do background-image, adição do img adição do box-shadow
+Retirada do background-image, adição do img. adição do box-shadow

 ---